MINIMALLY INVASIVE SPINE SURGERY

 Conclusion

 Appointments within 24 HoursFinally, the surgeons at the Southwest Scoliosis and Spine Institute treat the conditions mentioned earlier on this page with minimally invasive spine surgery techniques.
 The benefits typically involve smaller incisions, less tissue disruption, and faster recovery times than open surgery.
 However, not all patients are candidates for this type of surgery.
-Patients should talk with their spine surgeon about the type of procedure that is best for their condition.
-We believe we are among the very best in the nation.
-We invite you to call the Southwest Scoliosis and Spine Institute and make an appointment and note we have appointments within 24 hours.
+In conclusion, patients should talk with their spine surgeon about the type of procedure that is best for their condition.
+Additionally, we believe we are among the very best in the nation.
+Lastly, we invite you to call the Southwest Scoliosis and Spine Institute and make an appointment.
+Note that we have appointments within 24 hours.

 ____________________